 These should be keyword-rich, consistent, trend-friendly and by taking the 10 steps in my guide you’ll be able to do this across all of your videos.
 This will boost your search rankings and appearances in Suggested Videos.

-You can work tirelessly to get your videos to appear higher in search results and be serves as a Suggested Video but if your thumbnail isn’t easy on the eye then no-one will click on it.
+You can work tirelessly to get your videos to appear higher in search results and be served as a Suggested Video but if your thumbnail isn’t easy on the eye then no-one will click on it.

 Check out the below and start making thumbnails that people can’t help but click on:

-Apart from the fact that you can fill it with lovely links to your own websites and social profiles they also allow for the placement of SEO friendly keywords.
+Apart from the fact that you can fill it with lovely links to your own websites and social profiles they also allow for the placement of video SEO friendly keywords.